DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

 The [NonPersistentObjectSpace/.AutoSetModifiedOnObjectChange](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoSetModifiedOnObjectChange) property is set to `true` to automatically mark non-persistent objects as modified when the `INotifyPropertyChanged.PropertyChanged`event is raised.

-We use a List<T> as storage for Non-Persistent Object data.
+We use a 'List<T>' as storage for Non-Persistent Object data.

 ### Common Components